UT Tyler Satisfactory Academic Progress Policy

 Grade Point Average Requirements – Qualitative Measure

 Undergraduate and College of Pharmacy students must maintain a minimum 2.0 cumulative grade point average.
 Graduates must maintain a 3.0 cumulative grade point average on all UT Tyler course work counted toward their degree.

 Students not meeting the minimum grade point average requirement will be placed on financial aid suspension.
-All award offers made prior to the yearly evaluation will be cancelled.
-(See Appeal Process for details.)
+Any award offers made prior to the yearly evaluation will be cancelled.
+(See Appeal Process for details)

 Completion of Credit Hour Requirements – Quantitative Measure